chonlei/variant-classifier-md/README.md

+⚠️ This repo is obsolete, please use [chonlei/DL-RP-MDS](https://github.com/chonlei/DL-RP-MDS).

 # Variant Classification using MD Simulations

 This applyies various classification algorithms to determine deleterious variants from VUS based on features extracted from MD simulations.